Salamanca ferry

 As facilities, the Salamanca cruise ship offers:

-• A La Carte Restaurant (120-seat, offers locally-sourced meals prepared by French chefs)
+• A La Carte Restaurant (120-seat venue offering locally sourced meals prepared by French chefs)

-• (Deck 7) Azul Restaurant (self-service Main Dining Room/buffet restaurant, hot and cold meals) - ticket price-inclusive are 1x 3-course dinner and 1x Continental breakfast.
-Restaurant Azul is open for Breakfast (Continental, waiter-served), Lunch (buffet) and Dinner (3-course meals).
+• (Deck 7) Azul Restaurant (self-service Main Dining Room / buffet restaurant offering hot and cold meals).
+Ticket price includes one 3-course dinner and one Continental breakfast.
+Restaurant Azul is open for breakfast (Continental, waiter-served), lunch (buffet), and dinner (3-course meals).

-• Taberna de Tapas / Cafe Bar (light meal, sandwiches, tapas, cakes, pastries, hot/cold drinks, HDTVs) the Cafe Restaurant serves tapas (from patatas/papas bravas to traditional regional Spanish favorites) and various hot dishes from the menu.
+• Taberna de Tapas / Cafe Bar (light meals, sandwiches, tapas, cakes, pastries, hot and cold drinks, HDTVs).
+The cafe restaurant serves tapas (from patatas bravas to traditional Spanish regional favorites) and various hot dishes.
 Taberna de Tapas offers waiter-served Continental or Spanish breakfast and (during summer only) the inclusive 3-course dinner from Azul Restaurant.

-• Plaza Mayor is a large bar lounge serving food (snacks and light bites) and beverages (including Spanish wines and beers) throughout the day, as well as Afternoon Tea (coffee and pastries/cakes).
-The venue features plenty of natural light (coming from its SkyLight / glass-roof cover) and a large HDTV streaming live sporting events and music.
+• Plaza Mayor is a large bar lounge serving food (snacks and light bites) and beverages (including Spanish wines and beers) throughout the day, as well as afternoon tea (coffee and pastries / cakes).
+The venue features natural light from its skylight / glass-roof cover and a large HDTV streaming live sporting events and music.

-• (Deck 8) Commodore C-Club Premium Lounge is a limited-capacity bar lounge with large, round-shaped windows (providing 270-degree views), HDTVs, comfortable seating (sofas, armchairs, round tables), two exclusive Restrooms (for men and women).
-The lounge access is complimentary for Commodore-class passengers and at-fee for lower-class cabins.
-The fee is payable onboard (at the Reception Desk) or prior to departure (online, upon booking).
-C-Club Lounge's access includes beverages (hot and cold) and light food (snacks, hot and cold dishes) which are provided complimentary throughout the day.
+• (Deck 8) Commodore C-Club Premium Lounge is a limited-capacity bar lounge with large round-shaped windows (providing 270-degree views), HDTVs, comfortable seating (sofas, armchairs, round tables), and two exclusive restrooms.
+Access is complimentary for Commodore-class passengers and available for a fee for other passengers.
+The fee can be paid onboard (Reception Desk) or online when booking.
+C-Club Lounge access includes complimentary beverages (hot and cold) and light food (snacks and dishes) throughout the day.

-• (Deck 7) Kids Playroom is an indoor playground (an enclosed part of Azul Restaurant) with a complimentary children's entertainment program (digital and interactive games, arts-crafts, physical activities) by dedicated youth supervisors.
-Another two Kids' Play Areas (indoor playgrounds are located midship on decks 8 and 10.
+• (Deck 7) Kids Playroom – an indoor playground (within an enclosed section of Azul Restaurant) offering a complimentary children's entertainment program (digital and interactive games, arts and crafts, physical activities) supervised by youth staff.
+Two additional Kids Play Areas (indoor playgrounds) are located midship on Decks 8 and 10.

-• Games Planet (teen lounge - video games, air hockey, foosball)
+• Games Planet (teen lounge with video games, air hockey, and foosball)

-• Chance Planet (casino/gambling lounge with slot machines)
+• Chance Planet (casino lounge with slot machines)

 • Reading Lounge